rebelsky/sams-assorted-musings-reflections/spectre-of-spectre.md

 not just whether `m` contains 42.
 It's slow, but it's doable.
 And processors are fast.

-So, here's the thing: Javascript code runs in the same memory space as your browser.
-Javascript code gets compiled.
-When Javascript code gets compiled, the new code likely has checks about array indices.
+So, here's the thing: JavaScript code runs in the same memory space as your browser.
+JavaScript code gets compiled.
+When JavaScript code gets compiled, the new code likely has checks about array indices.
 Even if it doesn't, you can force some.
-Hence, a bit of Javascript code can use this technique to probe any area of browser memory, even if the browser has tried to "sandbox" the code.
+Hence, a bit of JavaScript code can use this technique to probe any area of browser memory, even if the browser has tried to "sandbox" the code.
 But writing the code understands some understanding of various aspects of the browser, and different browsers